-The koalas in my images are northern koalas, all spotted in south-east Queensland.
+The koalas in my images are mostly northern koalas, spotted in south-east Queensland.
+There are a couple of images of southern koalas as well, photographed in South Australia.
 When you purchase a print of an image as seen in this article or any of my other koala photos I will donate 50% of my proceeds to the Wildlife Warriors’ Koala Conservation Project.
 Please visit my ‘Save the Koala Collection‘!

 Did ‘9 Interesting Facts about Koalas’ answer your questions about koalas?
 Let me know in the comments what you’ve found interesting and if you have any additional questions!